 That’s why AGCO-licensed casinos in Ontario provide players with easy-to-access features for gaming limits.
 These can either be financial (in the form of deposit or loss limits) or time-based (in the form of self-enforced breaks from the casino).

 You can even set deposit and loss limits during the account registration process.
-A deposit limit means the casino won’t accept payments over the preset amount, while a loss limit means you won’t be able to make bets after losing a certain amount of money.
+Specifically, a deposit limit means that the casino won’t accept payments over the preset amount.
+On the other hand, a loss limit ensures that you won’t be able to make bets after losing a certain amount of money.
+This way, you can effectively manage your gambling budget and promote responsible gaming habits.

 If you opt for a time limit, AGCO-registered venues give you at least one of these four options: